mpodlasin/mpodlasin-website/src/pages/articles/haskell-ii.md

 Now, I am sure this example with adding the number five seems a bit silly to you, and rightfully so.

-But I hope that it shows you the power of partial application in Haskell, where you can easily use highly general functions, accepting higher number of parameters, to create something more specific and fitting your particular needs.
+But I hope that it shows you the power of partial application in Haskell, where you can easily use highly general functions, accepting a higher number of parameters, to create something more specific and fitting your particular needs.

 For example, you can imagine a function that needs some kind of complex configuration in order to work - let's call it `imaginaryFunction`.